MetPX/sarracenia/docs/source/Explanation/History/mesh_gts.rst

 robust queuing support, and hierarchical topic based exchanges.

-Each Server runs a broker to advertise their own contribution, and they subscribes to each others' advertisements.
+Each Server runs a broker to advertise their own contribution, and they subscribes to each others' notification messages.
 Advertisements are transitive, in that each node can advertise whatever it has downloaded from any other node so that other nodes connected to it can consume them.
 This implements mesh networking amongst all NC/DCPC/GISCs.